besmahmz/demo-repo/README.md

 ## Usage
 Project Platform offers a variety of features to streamline project management.
 Here are some usage examples:

+### Dashboard:###
-**Dashboard:** After logging in, you'll be greeted with a personalized dashboard where you can view an overview of all your projects, their statuses, and your tasks.
+After logging in, you'll be greeted with a personalized dashboard where you can view an overview of all your projects, their statuses, and your tasks.

+### Project Details:###
-**Project Details:** Click on a specific project to access detailed information, including project milestones, team members, and their roles.
+Click on a specific project to access detailed information, including project milestones, team members, and their roles.

+### Task Management:###
-**Task Management:** As a team member, you can mark your tasks as complete, update task statuses, and add comments to keep your team informed.
+As a team member, you can mark your tasks as complete, update task statuses, and add comments to keep your team informed.

+### Collaboration:###
-**Collaboration:** Use the feedback feature to communicate with your team members in real-time.
+Use the feedback feature to communicate with your team members in real-time.

+### Project Reports:###
-**Project Reports:** Generate project reports and track your project's progress over time.
+Generate project reports and track your project's progress over time.

+### Notifications:###
-**Notifications:** Stay updated with notifications for important projects or new assigned tasks.
+Stay updated with notifications for important projects or new assigned tasks.

-## Contributing
+## Contributing ##
 We encourage contributions from the community to make our Project Platform even better.
 If you'd like to contribute, follow these guidelines:

+### Report issues:###
-**Report issues:** If you find a bug or have a feature request, please open an issue on GitHub.
+If you find a bug or have a feature request, please open an issue on GitHub.

+### Submit pull requests:###
-**Submit pull requests:** If you'd like to contribute code, feel free to fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute code, feel free to fork the repository, make your changes, and submit a pull request.

+### Contribute to documentation:###
-**Contribute to documentation:** Improve the README or other project documentation to help others use the Project Platform.
+Improve the README or other project documentation to help others use the Project Platform.

-<font color="blue">*Enjoy using Project Platform Frontend for efficient project management and collaboration!
-We look forward to your contributions to make this project even more valuable.*</font>
+*Enjoy using Project Platform Frontend for efficient project management and collaboration!
+We look forward to your contributions to make this project even more valuable.*